pombreda/pgreloaded/doc/modules/pygame2.rst

 Setting the DLL path
 --------------------

-Various :mod:`pygame2` modules, such as TODO utilise :mod:`ctypes` to interact with specific 3rd party libraries.
+Various :mod:`pygame2` modules, such as :mod:`pygame2.sdl` utilise :mod:`ctypes` to interact with specific 3rd party libraries.
 Since system configurations and distribution policies can vary, it might be necessary to provide an explicit location, from which the DLLs to be used should be loaded.

 .. note::
    If a DLL could not be found in the set DLL path, pygame2 will